Share your Sonlight experience

 Past Catalog Covers

-- Provide an engaging portrait-oriented image that is big enough to cover the entire front page of the catalog.
+- Provide an engaging, portrait-oriented image that is big enough to cover the entire front page of the catalog.
 In general, if you shoot your photo with a modern digital camera on the highest quality setting, your photo should be large enough.
-In digital photo terms, that's at least 8.5 by 11 inches at 300 dpi.

-- If you only see a fraction of your photo when it uploads to our site, have no fear.
+- When you upload your photo, you may see only a fraction of it.
+That's okay.
 That means it's probably a high enough resolution for us to use, and we should have your full photo.

 - Communicate: "This is the heart of my family's Sonlight experience."
 Think to yourself: What does "Sonlight" mean to me?
 How would I communicate that verbally and photographically?